timeartist/plane-redis/plans/operational_db/README.md

 ### Relationships

-In SQL, it's a common pattern to separate different logical ideas into different tables and to join to them as the different facts about the data when needed.
-Providing a generic data platform.
-This often times can become a monolith or a single point of failure.
+In SQL, it's a common pattern to separate different logical ideas into different tables and to join to them as the different facts about the data are needed.
+While providing a generic data platform, this often times can become a monolith or a single point of failure.

 In NoSQL, it's a common pattern to denormalize the data (link) as much as possible, structuring it in a tightly coupled way with the process that it supports.
-This provides a specific data platform that may duplicate data in order to optimize for development or data access speed.
+This provides a more specific data platform that may duplicate data in order to optimize for development or data access speed.

-NoSQL is used a lot with microservices because this denormalization technique is symphonic to the microservice's goal of being lightweight and independently scalable.
-Data models are small and usage scope is specific allowing only handful of patterns to appear.
-Redis is often chosen to back these small applications as the different data structures allow the developer to optimize usage to be specific to the function the microservice is providing.
-As well, databases can be scaled and deployed independantly, allowing for much finer control over application performance.
+The denormalization technique is used often with microservices as it's symphonic to the microservice's goal of being lightweight and independently scalable.
+In microservice architectures, data models are small and usage scope is specific allowing only handful of patterns to appear.
+By using Redis to back these small applications, the different data structures allow the developer to optimize usage to be specific to the function the microservice is providing.
+Databases can also be scaled and deployed independantly, allowing for much finer control over application performance.

 Logical relationships between objects has often times been seen as a challenge for Redis, but many techniques exist to support them.
 These relationships can be primarily broken down one of three different types: one to one, one to many and many to many.